TigerForge2/easycolorsmap/README.md

 It's not meant to be a replacement of the current Krita's colors management system, but just a super easy-to-use alternative system.

 #### HOW IT WORKS
-All starts creating a new Colors Map, which is a simple .txt file.
-Now, you can start adding your colors and, if you want, organizing them with titles.
+All starts creating a new Colors Map, which is a simple text file with a .cmap extension.
+Now, you can start adding your colors, naming them and organizing them in collapsible / hideable Groups.
 Adding a colors is pretty simple: once you have the desired color set in the Krita document **foreground**, just **right** click your Map, type a name when requested and it's added to your collection.

 ![preview](https://i.ibb.co/YTBJrkk/schema.jpg)

-To add a color in a specific position, just **right** click with the **SHIFT** button pressed.
+TIP: To add a color in a specific position, just **right** click with the **SHIFT** button pressed.

 ![preview](https://i.ibb.co/W5mV8XH/schema5.jpg)